Ethereum 2.0 launch: When is the ETH 2.0 Merge? Full details

-Ethereum is asking its community to help roll out the ETH 2.0 upgrade by helping with testing and earning rewards.
+Ethereum is asking its community to help roll out the consensus layer upgrade, by helping with testing and earning rewards.

-As ETH 2.0 is not a new coin it will not change the ETH people hold.
-It will most likely affect Ethereum miners more than holders as the shift to PoS will see staking take over from mining to approve transactions on the Ethereum blockchain.
+As ETH 2.0 is not a new coin, it will not change the ETH people hold.
+The Merge will most likely affect Ether miners more than holders, as the shift to PoS will see staking take over from mining as the means by which transactions on the Ethereum blockchain are approved.

-In August, Ethereum rolled out the EIP-1559 London Hard Fork network upgrade.
-This upgrade was dubbed the Ethereum Improvement Proposal Process, or EIP-1559.
+In August 2021, Ethereum rolled out the EIP-1559 London Hard Fork network upgrade, or the Ethereum Improvement Proposal Process.

 Ethereum has made strong “progress” towards ETH 2.0

-Aleksandr Pacha the CEO of CryptoWallet a finance solution which allows users to spend crypto from a debit card told Currency.com that "Ethereum has actually made huge progress towards ETH 2.0, the upgrade that will make Ethereum scalable and environmentally friendly.
-The major uptick in price we saw this year was largely due to EIP1559, an upgrade that burns more ETH to make it a deflationary asset.
+Aleksandr Pacha, the CEO of CryptoWallet – a finance solution that allows users to spend crypto using a debit card – told Currency.com last year: “Ethereum has actually made huge progress towards ETH 2.0, the upgrade that will make Ethereum scalable and environmentally friendly.
+The major uptick in price we saw this year was largely due to EIP-1559, an upgrade that burns more ETH to make it a deflationary asset.
 The more the network burns, the scarcer it becomes.